-We view the child as a competent individual seeking understanding of the world and their place in it.
+We view the child as a loving, capable and competent individual seeking understanding of the world and their place in it.

-We see children as individuals capable of devising creative ways of knowing, understanding and making connections and meaning.
+We see all children as individuals capable of devising creative ways of knowing, understanding and making connections and meaning.